unified

 Example

-The following example show how to get and set information:
+This example show how to get and set info:

 import {unified} from 'unified'